Matir/wrongbaud.github.io/_posts/2019-05-26-BasicFUN-flashing.md

 ![Clip on Board](https://wrongbaud.github.io/assets/img/RAMPAGE_DUMP_CMP.png)

 The start of the rom is located at offset ```0``` and offset ```0x40000```, this type of repeated patter is fairly common in embedded systems and sometimes used as a backup method.

-Next time we'll dissect this ROM and see what we can find!